dereklangMSFT/memdocs/memdocs/configmgr/core/clients/manage/cmg/security-and-privacy-for-cloud-management-gateway.md

 This CMG option verifies the client authentication certificate.

-- If the client is using Azure AD or Configuration Manager token-based authentication, the CRL doesn't matter.
+- If the client is using Azure AD or Enhanced HTTP (Configuration Manager token-based authentication), the CRL doesn't matter.

 - If you use PKI, and externally publish the CRL, then enable this option (recommended).

-- If you use PKI, don't publish the CRL, then disable this option.
+- If you use PKI, and do not externally publish the CRL, then disable this option.

 - If you misconfigure this option, it can cause more traffic from clients to the CMG.
 This traffic can increase the Azure egress data, which can increase your Azure costs.<!-- SCCMDocs#1434 -->